Jack Ketch: Later life and death

 In January 1686, Ketch was committed to Bridewell Prison for "affronting" a sheriff.
-His assistant, Paskah Rose, formerly a butcher, took his place, but on 28 May, following his conviction for robbery, Rose himself was hanged at Tyburn and Ketch reinstated.
+His assistant, Paskah Rose, formerly a butcher, took his place.
+However, on 28 May, following his conviction for robbery, Rose himself was hanged at Tyburn, and Ketch was reinstated.
 Ketch died in November 1686.
+Ketch's wife is reported to have said, "That any bungler might put a man to death, but that her husband only knew how to make a Gentleman die sweetly."

 Fiction

-In 1836 a fictitious autobiography of Ketch, with illustrations from designs by Meadows entitled The autobiography of Jack Ketch, was published.
+In 1836, a fictitious autobiography of Ketch, with illustrations from designs by Meadows entitled The autobiography of Jack Ketch, was published.
 Another book entitled Life of Jack Ketch with Cuts of his own Execution was furnished by Tom Hood for the Duke of Devonshire's library at Chatsworth.